pathull/pathull/README.md

 Software Engineer
 --------------------------

 I have always been fascinated with technology, which eventually led me to coding.
 I started coding as I worked as a project manager.
 I began experimenting with HTML and instantly enjoyed the combination of technology and creativity.
-Since then, I've managed to full stack projects using many different technologies I list below.
+Since then, I've managed to full stack projects using many different technologies.

 * 🌍  I'm based in Los Angeles, CA.
 * ✉️  You can contact me at [patrick9hull4@gmail.com](mailto:patrick9hull4@gmail.com)